Campaign Management

 Advanced Campaign Features

-Data Collection Enable collection and storage of data submitted by recipients on phishing pages Enterprise Edition
+Data Collection Enable collection and storage of data submitted by recipients on phishing pages Available

-IP Filtering Restrict phishing page access using IP allow/deny lists for enhanced security Enterprise Edition
+IP Filtering Restrict phishing page access using IP allow/deny lists Available

-Webhook Integration Configure real-time event notifications to external systems and APIs All Editions
+Webhook Integration Configure real-time event notifications to external systems and APIs Available

 5. Step 5: Campaign Review and Launch

-Review all campaign configurations to ensure accuracy before launching your phishing simulation.
-This final step prevents configuration errors and ensures optimal campaign performance.
+Review all campaign configurations before launching your phishing simulation.
+This final step prevents configuration errors and ensures campaign performance.

 Phishing Club - Review